karmab/kcli/doc/index.md

 ## Testing

-Basic testing can be run with pytest.
-If using a remote client, you ll want to set the *KVIRT_HOST* and *KVIRT_USER* environment variables so that it points to your client with the corresponding user.
+Basic testing can be run with pytest, which leverages your existing kcli config

 # Specific parameters for a client